thoughtspot/thoughtspot_rest_api_v1_python/README.md

     user_inherited_groups = user_details.inherited_groups()

 Some of the properties that were previously only accessible from the `metadata/details` response may be available from endpoints in the V2 REST API, so it is worth checking there first before working with the details responses.

 ### Connection details
 Connections, representing basic connection details of the external data sources ThoughtSpot connects to, have their own set of endpoints in `/connection/` outside of the `/metadata/` endpoints.

 There are few of these endpoints used by ThoughtSpot's UI but not currently ported and documented to the `/v1/public/` endpoints that have been implemented as part of this library to help bridge customers until public endpoints with the details have been made available.

+### Dependent Objects API calls

+## User and Group operations
+The `/user/` and `/group/` endpoints contain CRUD operation endpoints for these two object types (while other objects are created via TML import and export).
+They allow you to sync users and groups to other systems.

+Following REST API principles, many of the endpoints themselves are the same but use different HTTP verbs to achieve different actions.
+The TSRestApiV1 methods distinguish these following the naming pattern of {fixed_endpoint_separated_by_underscores}_{http_verb} i.e. `POST /group/{groupid}/users` becomes `group_users_post()` while the PUT version of the same endpoint becomes `group_users_put()`

+### Metadata operations
+`GET /group/` and `GET /user/` are equivalent to using `metadata/listobjectheaders`, they are just convenience methods to get the same exact result.
+However, there are additional endpoints that provide more specific information that is difficult to determine otherwise.

+`GET /group/listuser/{groupid}`, `GET /group/{groupid}/users/` , `GET /group/{groupid}/groups`, and `GET /user/{userid}/groups` each give a specific insight into the relationship between groups and users, starting from an individual group or user's perspective.
+They can save a huge amount of time when auditing how your system is configured or why certain privileges / access control is working in a particular way.

+### CRUD operations
+As much as possible, the parameters within the endpoints or as part of the POST/PUT bodies have been mapped directly to methods with arguments matching the definitions in the documentation.
+Differences may occur such as using `guid` in place of `id` per Python's spec, or making arguments plural or singular when the API argument is named the opposite way.

+The response is always the full JSON response from the API unless the API does not return a JSON response.
+You will need to parse the response to get essential details (such as the new GUID assigned to the newly created object)

+Example:

+    new_group = ts.group_post(group_name='group_1', display_name='Group 1', privileges=[Privileges.CAN_DOWNLOAD_DATA, Privileges.HAS_SPOTIQ_PRIVILEGE])
+    new_group_guid = new_group['headers']['id']

 ## Additional libraries
 `thoughtspot_tml` is a library for processing the ThoughtSpot Modeling Language (TML) files.
 You can use `thoughtspot_tml` to manipulate TML files from disk or exported via the REST API.